madbag/madbag/README.md

 Hi!
 My name is Madhushree ✌🏽
 ========================================================================================================================================

 🌍  I am a Developer based in Berlin, Germany.
-Earlier, I was an Educator in India and now I am navigating through the field of technology and understanding different tech stacks.
+Earlier, I was an Educator in India, and now I am navigating the field of technology, understanding different tech stacks and implementing them according to my understanding and curiosity.
 <br/>

 ### Skills